 MasterClass Review + Coupon: My Favorite Digital Subscription

-One of my favorite subscriptions of all time is a digital one: MasterClass!
+One of my favorite annual membership subscriptions of all time is a digital one: MasterClass!
 My New Year’s resolution for 2020 was to take as many MasterClasses as I can this year, and I’m really enjoying it.
-In case you’ve been thinking about subscribing, or you want to learn more, I put together a quick guide on what it is, how it works, and how I’ve been using it.
+In case you’ve been thinking about subscribing, or you want to learn more about this online learning platform, I put together a quick guide on what it is, how it works, and how I’ve been using it.

 What is MasterClass?

-MasterClass is an online library of exclusive courses created by industry experts.
+MasterClass is an online online education platform of exclusive courses created by industry experts.
 (Including many celebrities.)
-Each class is taught by a different instructor and the lessons are all videos.
-(There is a downloadable workbook with each class, too.)
-If you’ve ever wanted to learn more about an industry, I’ve found these courses to be entertaining and educational.
-If you’re looking to grow your expertise, there are a lot of great options, too.
+Each MasterClass course is taught by a different instructor and the lessons are all videos.
+(There is a downloadable MasterClass workbook with each class, too.)
+If you’ve ever wanted to learn more about a specific industry like filmmaking or wine making, I’ve found these online learning courses to be entertaining and educational.
+If you’re looking to grow your expertise, there are a lot of great online course options, too.

 Who are the MasterClass instructors?